Podcast Series Called “Dr. Death” Shines Spotlight on Problems with Tort Reform

 Want to Learn More?

-Remember: if you would like to learn more about the Dr. DEATH podcast you can visit: https://wondery.com/shows/dr-death/.
+Remember: if you would like to learn more about the Dr. DEATH, you can lsiten to podcast.
 If you have questions about being injured by a medical provider, please contact a representative at our firm directly.

 Philadelphia Personal Injury Lawyers at Galfand Berger, LLP Representing Injured Individuals Since 1947